ScRiPt1337/ak47wbjacker/README.md

 1.EDIT index.html with your phishing page

-2. add these lines of code anywhere u want
+2.remove #  and add these lines of code anywhere u want

 #<script>